nefarius/ViGEm.github.io/DS4 Mode extended guide.md

 #### Hiding the real controller with the "Hide DS4 controller" function in DS4Windows

 On the settings tab of DS4Windows there is a option named "Hide DS4 controller".
 When checked, DS4Windows will attempt on getting exclusive access to the controller, preventing games/other aplications of receiving inputs from the real controller, essentially solving the issue.
 Unfortunaly, there are many factors that may cause DS4Windows to fail in getting exclusive access.
-More information on this and on how to solve it can be found here [https://github.com/Ryochan7/DS4Windows/wiki/Exclusive-Mode-(Hide-DS4-Controller-config-option)-tips-and-issues].
+More information on this and on how to solve it can be found [here](https://github.com/Ryochan7/DS4Windows/wiki/Exclusive-Mode-(Hide-DS4-Controller-config-option)-tips-and-issues).

 ![Hide DS4 Controller](https://user-images.githubusercontent.com/24910442/110252768-b5981700-7f65-11eb-972e-7a5db0e0808f.png)